cbrew/nlp4if/index.md

 - Ethics in NLP;
 - “Walled gardens”, personalization and fragmentation of the online public space;

-We hope that our workshop will have a transformative impact on society by getting closer to achieving Internet freedom in countries where accessing and sharing of information are strictly controlled by censorship.
+We hope that our workshop will promote Internet freedom in countries where accessing and sharing of information are strictly controlled by censorship.